causalNLP/causal-agent/docs/source/methods/decision_tree.rst

 Priority Ordering
 ~~~~~~~~~~~~~~~~~

-When multiple methods are applicable, CAIS prioritizes based on:
+When multiple methods are applicable, Causal Agent prioritizes based on:

 1. **Strength of identification**: Methods with weaker assumptions ranked higher
 2. **Data requirements**: Methods that fully utilize available data structure